-These lemon white chocolate cookies are zesty, soft & chewy, and a no electric mixer - no chill recipe.
-So easy to make!
-They’re made using melted butter so they’re so quick to whip up.
-The combination of zesty tangy lemon works perfectly with sweet and creamy milk chocolate.
-The perfect easy cookie for anyone who loves lemon.
+These lemon white chocolate cookies are packed with zesty, tangy lemon flavor.
+They have buttery crisp edges, and are soft & chewy.
+It's such an easy, no chill, no mixer recipe.
+The combination of zesty tangy lemon works perfectly with sweet and creamy white chocolate.
+The perfect, easy cookie packed full of lemon flavor.

 - No mixer, no chilling required: You'll love how quick and easy this recipe is!